EleutherAI/elk/README.md

 and [Huggingface Transformers](https://huggingface.co/docs/transformers/index).
 We test the code on Python 3.10 and 3.11.

-First install the package with `pip install -e .` in the root directory, or `pip install eleuther-elk` to install from PyPi.
-Use `pip install -e .[dev]` if you'd like to contribute to the project (see **Development** section below).
+First install the package with `pip install -e .` in the root directory, or `pip install -e .[dev]` if you'd like to contribute to the project (see **Development** section below).
 This should install all the necessary dependencies.

 To fit reporters for the HuggingFace model `model` and dataset `dataset`, just run: